-Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; and (2) allow some juvenile cases to be subject to direct file.
+Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; and (2) allow some juvenile cases to be subject to direct file.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

 Utah's Juvenile Code expressly defines "abuse" to include child sex trafficking.
-Specifically, "abuse" is defined under Utah Code Ann. § 80-1-102(1)(a)(i)(E) (Definitions) to include "human trafficking of a child in violation of Section 76-5-308.5 "
+Specifically, "abuse" is defined under Utah Code Ann. § 80-1-102(1)(a)(i)(E) (Definitions) to include "human trafficking of a child in violation of Section 76-5-308.5...."